-In consideration of the fact that for the SEA Group the currency risk is almost non-existent, the sensitivity analysis refers to balance sheet accounts which could incur changes in value due to changes in interest rates.
+In consideration of the fact that for the Company the currency risk is almost non-existent, the sensitivity analysis refers to balance sheet accounts which could incur changes in value due to changes in interest rates.
 In particular, the analysis considered:

-- bank deposits;
+- bank debt and cash pooling position;

-- loans:
+- loans;

 - interest risk derivative hedge instruments.

-The assumptions and calculation methods utilised in the sensitivity analysis undertaken by the SEA Group were as follows:
+The assumptions and calculation methods utilised in the sensitivity analysis undertaken by SEA were as follows:

+a) Assumptions:
-- a) Assumptions: - > the effect was analysed on the SEA Group income statement at December 31, 2016 and December 31, 2015 of a change in market rates of +50 or of -50 basis points. - b) Calculation method: - > the remuneration of the bank deposits is related to the interbank rates.
-In order to estimate the

-- increase/decrease of interest income to changes in market conditions, the change was assumed as per point a) on the average annual balance of bank deposits of the SEA Group; - > the loans measured were those at variable interest rates, which incur interest payable linked to the Euribor at 6 months.
+- > the effect was analysed on the SEA income statement for the years 2016 and 2015 of a change in market rates of +50 or of -50 basis points. - b) Calculation method: - > the remuneration of the bank deposits and the cash pooling positions is related to the interbank rates.
+In order to estimate the increase/decrease of interest income to changes in market conditions, the change was assumed as per point a) on the average annual balance of bank deposits of SEA; - > the loans measured were those at variable interest rates, which incur interest payable linked to the Euribor at 6 months.
 The increase/decrease of the interest payable to changes in market conditions was estimated applying the changes assumed as per point a) on the capital portion of the loans held during the year; - > the interest risk derivative hedge instruments were measured both in terms of cash flows and fair value (in terms of changes compared to the same period of the previous year).
 In both cases, the values were estimated applying the changes as per point a) to the forward curve expected for the period.